Haddlo History, Family Crest & Coats of Arms

 - Origins Available:

 Haddlo is a name of ancient Anglo-Saxon origin and comes from a family once having lived near Hadlow, a place-name found in Kent and the West Riding of Yorkshire.
 The place-name Hadlow is derived from the Old English elements hæth, which meant heather, and hlaw, which meant small hill.
 The place-name as a whole means "small hill where the heather grows."
 The original bearers of the name probably lived on or near such a hill.

 Early Origins of the Haddlo family

-Another 201 words (14 lines of text) covering the years 108 and 1086 are included under the topic Early Haddlo History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Haddlo research.
+Another 101 words (7 lines of text) covering the years 108 and 1086 are included under the topic Early Haddlo History in all our PDF Extended History products and printed products wherever possible.

 Haddlo Spelling Variations